 External Access

 Accounts with SSO enabled will have access to additional security measures for accessing their Status Page.
-To activate these two External User settings, set Visibility Level to External Users.
+To activate these two External User settings, set Visibility Level to Private.

 For further details, please see Securing Your Uptime.com Status Page.